neos/neos-development-collection/Neos.Neos/Documentation/ExtendingNeos/UiExtensibility.rst

   - nodeType: The nodeType of the associated node
   - editorOptions: The configuration for this inline editor
   - globalRegistry: The global registry
-  - persistChange: Will dispatch the respective action in from '@neos-project/neos-ui-redux-store' package (actions.Changes.persistChanges)
+  - persistChange: Will dispatch the respective action from '@neos-project/neos-ui-redux-store' package (actions.Changes.persistChanges)

-CKeditor-specific registries
+CKEditor-specific registries
 ============================

 Formatting rules